What Is Cardano (ADA) and Is It Worth Investing In?

 The Current Market Activity

-Cardano currently has a trading volume of 2.344 billion and a fully diluted market cap of around $40 billion.
-Out of a maximum supply of 45 billion coins, about 75%, or 33.64 billion, are currently in circulation.
+Cardano currently is currently trading at $0.4516 and has a trading volume of $1.03 billion.
+Cardano’s market cap sits at $15.45 billion.
+Out of a total supply of 45 billion coins, about 76%, or 34.23 billion, are currently in circulation.

 Where the Company Is Heading